The main facts and figures show that:

 This data shows that:

-35% of Indian households and 33% of Other Asian households had a weekly income of £1000 or more – these groups were twice as likely to be in this income band as Pakistani households (17%) and Black households (16%)
+- 38% of Indian households and 32% of Chinese households had a weekly income of £1,000 or more; these groups were around twice as likely to be in this income band as Pakistani households (18%) and Black households (17%)

 The FRS is a continuous household survey which collects information on a representative sample of private households in the UK.
 Detailed information is recorded on respondents’ income from all sources: